marianacvn/game-peach-princess/README.md

-# Jogo-princesapeach
+# Game peach princess

-Jogo 1.0 da Princesa Peach do Mario Bros, versão inicial, com interações de teclado e mouse.
+Version 1.0 of the Mario Bros.
+Princess Peach game with keyboard and mouse interactions.